 Characterization of airborne nanoparticles

 The Aerosol Laboratory is equipped with state-of-the-art tools for physical, chemical, and biological characterization of airborne nanoparticles and is open for collaborations in nanoscience and nanosafety.
-The 400 m2 laboratory provides ample opportunity for transient set-ups, and additionally the tools are all mobile enough to be brought to other locations.
-We are now in the process of building (scheduled to be completed Feb 2022) two new advanced and world unique aerosol chambers by combining aerosol and thermal climate techniques and resources.
+The 400 m2 laboratory provides ample opportunity for transient set-ups, and additionally, the tools are all mobile enough to be brought to other locations.
+In 2022 the laboratory installed two new advanced and world-unique chambers by combining techniques from thermal climate and aerosol research.
+The chambers are room size (total volume around 64 m3) with inner surfaces of stainless steel to enable precise control of environmental parameters and airborne particles.
 We will extend our possibilities to perform aerosol studies from only normal indoor room conditions in today’s chamber to -25 to +50 °C and RH from 10% to 90% with high precisions in the new chamber.
-By this we will have improved possibilities to perform aerosol research in many fields, including nanosafety and science.
+Through this, we will have improved possibilities to perform aerosol research in many fields, including nanosafety and science.

 More information at https://www.design.lth.se/english/the-department/research-laboratories/…